Are you stressed over the stress test?

 What is the stress test?

-At the start of 2018, the Office of the Superintendent of Financial Institutions (OSFI) enacted the all-new mortgage stress test for mortgages.
-The “stress test” requires the qualifying rate for both insured (a down payment of less than 20%) and uninsured mortgages (a down payment of 20% or more) must be the greater of the Bank of Canada’s five-year benchmark rate or the rate homebuyers negotiate with the lender plus two percentage points.
+At the start of 2018, the Office of the Superintendent of Financial Institutions (OSFI) enacted the all-new mortgage stress test.
+The stress test requires the qualifying rate for both insured (a down payment of less than 20%) and uninsured mortgages (a down payment of 20% or more) must be the greater of the Bank of Canada’s five-year benchmark rate, or the rate homebuyers negotiate with the lender plus two percentage points.

-Our goal is to help you navigate the stress-test and provide you the assistance you may need to purchase the best home that meets your financial goals.
-In it to win it!
-Let’s get started on your mortgage approval journey today.
+Our goal is to help you navigate the stress-test and provide you with the assistance you may need to purchase the home that meets your financial goals.
+Let’s get started on your mortgage approval journey today!

 A real world example of how we helped a client beat the stress test:

-Call or email today for full details and a free consultation.
+Have questions or concerns?
+Call +1 800-288-2764 or email today today for full details and a free consultation.